EdoardoLaGreca/logbot/README.md

 ## Roadmap

  - [x] Working draft
- - [x] `grp` command to get the one of the rising posts from a subreddit
+ - [x] `grp` command to get one of the rising posts from a subreddit
  - [x] `help` command

 ## Compile & run